AUDIT COMMITTEE MEMBERS

 (iv) the clarity and completeness of disclosures;

 (vi) the going concern assumptions;

 (vii) compliance with accounting standards; and

-(viii) compliance with London Stock Exchange, Financial Services Authority and legal requirements.
+(viii) compliance with London Stock Exchange, Financial Conduct Authority and legal requirements.

 (j) to discuss problems and reservations arising from the interim and final audits, and any matters the external auditor may wish to discuss without management being present;

 (k) to review and approve the annual audit plan and ensure that it is consistent with the scope of the audit engagement letter;

 (l) to review the external auditor’s management letter and management’s response to the external auditor’s findings and recommendations;

 (m) to review the external auditor’s representation letters before consideration by the Board, giving

 particular consideration to non-standard issues;